odebeir/ivctrack/docs/modules.rst

 Command line module
 -----------------------------

-This module implement basically the command IVCT_CMD which provides an direct interface to the main tracking functions.
+This module implement basically the command IVCT_CMD which provides a direct interface to the main tracking functions.

 Generic help